rsyslog/rsyslog/source/configuration/property_replacer.rst

 is "BRE" to be consistent with earlier versions of rsyslog that did not support ERE.
 The submatch identifies the submatch to be used with the result.
 A single digit is supported.
-Match 0 is the full match, while 1 to 9 are the acutal submatches.
+Match 0 is the full match, while 1 to 9 are the actual submatches.
 The match-number identifies which match to use, if the expression occurs more than once inside the string.
 Please note that the first match is number 0, the second 1 and so on.
 Up to 10 matches (up to number 9) are supported.
 Please note that it would